LibreOffice/core/sw/source/filter/ww8/README-rtf.txt

 --------------

-PNG graphics are exported in WMF format as well, so that not only MSO and OOo can display graphics from the output document, but Wordpad as well.
+PNG images are exported in WMF format as well, so that not only MSO and OOo can display images from the output document, but Wordpad as well.